obonaventure/cnp3/book/glossary.rst

         The Domain Name System is a distributed database that allows to map names on IP addresses.

    packet
-	a packet is the unit of information transfert in the network layer
+	a packet is the unit of information transfer in the network layer

    segment
-	a segment is the unit of information transfert in the transport layer
+	a segment is the unit of information transfer in the transport layer

    frame
-	a frame is the unit of information transfert in the datalink layer
+	a frame is the unit of information transfer in the datalink layer

    SDU (Service Data Unit)
         a Service Data Unit is the unit information transferred between applications